 If you’re visiting another Kaiser Permanente service area, chemical dependency and mental health services should be covered the same as if you were in your own area, although there are exceptions.
 You may need a referral.
 It’s unclear if this coverage would be the same for individuals who intentionally travel to go to a non-local inpatient rehab center.
 Call Kaiser Permanente’s “Away from Home Travel Line” to check and get all the details.12

 Make sure to verify that the program or provider that you are considering accepts your plan.

 AAC Treatment Options are Available Nationwide

-It’s up to you to cover the remaining costs after your Kaiser Permanente plan pays its portion of any covered treatment.
+If your Kaiser insurance policy does not cover all your rehab expenses, it’s important not to let that stop you from getting treatment.
+You don’t have to use the insurance when you decide to check into rehab.
 The total of these out-of-pocket costs can vary based on many factors, but some treatment programs may have one or more options to help you afford recovery help, such as:

 - Payment plans: Rehab programs may offer payment plans where you arrange to spread out the total cost over regular payment installments, to make the financial burden more manageable.
 Be sure to look at interest rates and other details of the plan.